Black Lives Matter

 Formed when the banner was first raised, UCWC’s Black Lives Matter Committee has been actively supporting activities to raise consciousness on what it means to live in a society where white privilege is dominant and minority citizens exist under a cloud of suspicion and threatened violence.
 These activities have been directed both inward to educate members and friends of the congregation and outward to involve the wider community.

 Looking inward at the membership of UCWC, the Committee has adopted a long-range goal to provide the programs and activities necessary to meet the criteria of a fully anti-racist congregation.
 Central to this effort are activities that will educate the congregation on the roots of white privilege and its deleterious effects on white as well as black lives.
-The Committee has initiated meetings with UCWC leadership toward meeting this goal and hopes to contribute to a new long-range plan.
+The Committee has initiated meetings with UCWC leadership toward meeting this goal and led an upcoming Town Hall Meeting on what it means to be an anti-racist congregation.
+The Committee also hopes to contribute to a new long-range plan.

 Other Black Lives Matter activities since the banner was raised are: